 What’s not to like about Feta?
 It’s is a delicious fresh cheese that is easily made at home.
 So without further ado, here is the Feta Cheese tutorial which is the next in the cheesemaking series.

 Feta (Greek: φέτα) is a brined curd cheese traditionally made in Greece.
 Feta is an aged crumbly cheese, commonly produced in blocks, and has a slightly grainy texture.
 It is used as a table cheese, as well as in salads (e.g the Greek salad), pastries and in baking.
 It can also be served cooked or grilled, as part of a sandwich or as a salty alternative to other cheeses in a variety of dishes.

-I have never met a cow that I didn't like!Now what are you waiting for?
+Now what are you waiting for?
 Get some milk and get cracking!

-4 litres full cream milk (1 gallon)
+- 4 litres (1 gallon) full cream cow’s milk

-1/4 teaspoon of lipase diluted in 60ml (quarter of a cup) of non-chlorinate water
+- ¼ teaspoon of lipase diluted in 60ml (¼ cup) of non-chlorinated water

-2.5 ml rennet diluted in 60ml of non-chlorinated water
+- ¼ teaspoon (2.5 ml) rennet diluted in ¼ cup (60 ml) of non-chlorinated water

-2.5 ml calcium chloride diluted in 60ml of non chlorinate water (if milk is homogenised)
+- ¼ teaspoon (2.5 ml) calcium chloride diluted in ¼ cup (60 ml) of non-chlorinated water (if milk is homogenised)